 This spoke to me immensely because I’ve experienced this first hand throughout my life.
 For a long time during and after college, I suffered from excruciating stomach pain and gastrointestinal issues that were eventually diagnosed as IBS.
 I tried medications, nutrition and diet modifications, exercise, and basically whatever other physical changes that were suggested to me to alleviate this dis-ease in my body.

 However, it wasn’t until I began dealing with things like my stress level, expressing my emotions and needs, and accepting help that my IBS symptoms because less prominent and now it all makes total sense to me.
 I needed a more holistic approach to healing, which included working through my unmetabolized emotions.

-In just over a week Erin is leading a mini-retreat all about Deep Detox back at Hawthorn Farm where we first met (the space is soooo beautiful), and you better believe I’ll be in attendance.
-In her workshop, she’ll be guiding attendees through lecture and practice, encouraging you to examine, release and detox from cultural programming, limiting beliefs and trapped emotions that keep you from creating the change that you want.
+In this workshop, we’ll be guiding attendees through lecture and practice, encouraging you to examine, release and detox from cultural programming, limiting beliefs and trapped emotions that keep you from creating the change that you want.

-I'm not any sort of affiliate for this workshop, but I believe in this woman and her work so much that I couldn't keep it to myself.
-If you’re interested in this topic, know you have work to do, and are able to get yourself to Medfield, MA on Saturday, April 21st for a few glorious hours of deep detox, check out the link below to learn more and buy your ticket.
+If you’re interested in this topic, know you have work to do, and are able to get yourself to Medfield, MA on Saturday, October 13th for a few glorious hours of deep detox, check out the link below to learn more and buy your ticket.
 I hope to see you there!